 3. Ask the seller to accept a cashier’s check — the safest option for large private transactions anyway

-Branch teller withdrawals over $10,000 require the bank to file a Currency Transaction Report (CTR) with FinCEN — this is routine and not something to worry about if the money is legitimately yours.
+Branch teller withdrawals over $10,000 require the bank to file a Currency Transaction Report (CTR) with FinCEN.
+This is routine and not something to worry about if the money is legitimately yours.

 ATM Limit vs. Daily Debit Spending Limit